Listen to Your Lawyer

 I won’t go into detail about the level of damage I caused, the four trips to Home Depot and then the specialty plumping shop.
 The bottom line is I ventured into an area for which I was unprepared and I made a mess of things.
 The final cost of the job was astronomical since it involved an emergency after hours visit from a plumber.
 (By the way, he did the job in thirty minutes.)

-These days when I get a visit from a new client, he has spent a pretty good amount of time on Google searching for information about his legal situation.
+These days when I get a visit from a new client looking to hire a criminal defense attorney, he has spent a pretty good amount of time on Google searching for information about his legal situation.
 By the time he gets to me he is already pretty sure about how his defense should be carried out.
 I listen patiently to these newbies since I know that I am part of the problem.
 Lots of Criminal Lawyers advertise solutions to legal problems and my website is more detailed than most.
 I’ve always believed that the client should not be isolated from relevant information.

 However, there is rarely a standard disposition on a particular type of criminal case.
 I say rarely because in some counties we can count on an offer of pre-trial intervention for some types of crimes for first time offenders.
 However, in the vast majority of cases, resolution depends on the two competing factors of unique offense facts and offender characteristics.
 How effective a lawyer balances those competing factors ultimately determines the outcome of the case.

 Now, I’m pretty good at balancing those factors.
 I remember one time I represented a young man involved in a bank robbery.
 There were three co-defendants, all under the age of 23 who, after a particularly boring day of video games, got it in their heads to rob a bank.
 Unfortunately for all of us, they had access to guns.